-During camp, cell phones are simply not needed.
-Scouts are outdoors enjoying being disconnected from screens.
-Should an emergency arise where the camp needs to call you, or you need to call camp, we have landlines available to do that.
+Cell phones are not needed during camp.
+Scouts are outdoors, enjoying being disconnected from screens.
+Should an emergency arise where the camp needs to call you or you need to contact the camp, we have landlines available.

 What if my Scout gets homesick?
 Who will take care of them?